Starbucks Reverses Stance, Will Allow Employees To Wear Black Lives Matter Gear

 Many employees also pointed out that Starbucks is vocal in their support of LGBTQ+ communities and allow employees to wear clothing and accessories promoting LGBTQ+ equality and pride, Buzzfeed reported.
 They said that allowing employees to wear LGBTQ+ gear but not BLM gear is hypocritical.

 According to CNBC, the report on Starbucks’ dress code policy against Black Lives Matter gear was not well-received by the public.
 On social media, there were abundant calls for people to boycott the chain until they changed their policy.
-The coffee chain pivoted quickly, announcing not only that they would allow employees to wear BLM gear, but that they would be releasing BLM inspired t-shirts for all their employees.
+The coffee chain pivoted quickly, announcing not only that they would allow employees to wear BLM gear, but that they would be releasing BLM-inspired t-shirts for all their employees.

 The company tweeted the t-shirt design, which features hands holding protest signs, including one that specifically says “Black Lives Matter” on Friday.
 In the tweet, the company reiterated their belief that black lives matter and their commitment to listening to the voices of people of color.